It is easy to give up on our passions by giving excuses to ourselves

 Made my way to my dream job

 It took me 4 more months than my deadline, and eventually I ended up with a dream job.
-I’m now the product manager / business head for SCUBA Diving for Trip360 (new adventure unit of Cox and Kings).
+I’m now the Product Manager for SCUBA Diving for Trip360 (new adventure unit of Cox and Kings).
 Adventure and Travel is now my work!!
 Getting here was extremely difficult, but I’m happy that I didn’t give up on my second passion because of financial insecurities.

 So all of you who were just looking for figures and calculations such as how much percentage of my salary I kept for my passions, how much per year I spent on my travels, and the likes, I know I’ve disappointed you with this post.